-You may have more than one option to link to a journal article.
-Alternative examples to linking to journal articles are provided on the sections for Ebsco, ProQuest, ClinicalKey etc.
+You have more than one option to link to a journal article.
+Using the 'link' feature in WMS is the easiest.
+If you want to use a different method, alternative examples to linking to journal articles are provided on the sections for Ebsco, ProQuest, ClinicalKey etc.

 Assuming that you have already determined that a journal is licensed by the library, and if you would like to link directly to a publishers website, then: